Serialization and Deserialization with ObjectMapper

 If you want to apply the previous approach to a collection of objects, you can use the already-covered

 CollectionType to specify the type of the collection you want to get as a result.
 But in this case, you don’t need it.
 The default behavior of the ObjectMapper when deserializing Objects in a List is to create a list of field-value maps.

 Jackson – Deserialize to a List of Objects

 In this case, you want to explicitly set the type of the collection to

 PersonV2, otherwise you will get a Map as shown before.
 Remember that this strategy for passing types is needed because of Type Erasure, that prevents you from using generics as in

 List<PersonV2> value = mapper.readValue(json, List<PersonV2>.class);.

 hobbies field gets deserialized properly, and its value is set to

 null.
-You don’t need to ignore the property in this case since it’s the other way around: the field is not present in JSON but it is in the class.
+You don’t need to ignore the property in this case since the field is not present in JSON.

 Jackson – Deserialize Optional